 Children may read to an adult, with an adult or read to themselves in the presence of an adult.
 The story and characters should be talked about and new words discussed.
 Questions about what they have read will help them gain a better understanding of the text.
 Older children need a clear understanding of the story that sometimes will go beyond the literal meaning of the text.
 Children will read texts that are more detailed and will take longer to read.
 They should be encouraged to read all types of texts including non-fiction.
-Children in Key Stage 2 who have reading records are responsible for filling in their reading record every day and making sure it is in school.
+Children in Key Stage 2 will also need access to the Go Read app in order to log their home reading.
+Children are expected to read at home at least three times were week as a minimum.
+The more children the read, the more fluent they become and the more confident they will feel.